 When there’s something this good, it needs to be shared.
 So let’s share, shall we?

-Start out with a box of Pillsbury Golden Butter cake mix.
-Really, you could use any yellow or golden cake mix, but I like using the butter ones (when I’m not worrying about healthifying it) because I think the flavor is better.
+Start out with a box of golden butter cake mix (such as Pillsbury).
+Really, you could use any yellow or golden cake mix, but I like using the butter ones because I think the flavor is better.